leopengningchuan/Coursera_Capstone/README.md

 # Neighborhood Preference Prediction
-Predict whether a traveler will enjoy a location based on neighborhood features using Foursquare API and clustering analysis
+Predict whether a traveler will enjoy a location based on neighborhood venue categories using Foursquare API and clustering analysis

 ## Table of Contents
 - [Project Background](#project-background)